 An online fax system acts as a virtual fax machine that can be accessed through the internet.

-While each of these terms are relatively interchangeable, they each have their own specific meanings that make them slightly different.
+While each of these terms is relatively interchangeable, they each have their specific meanings that make them slightly different.

 How to get an online fax number